 Like internet-connected gadgets, innovations in building materials could help to keep your home and possessions safe from damage.
-One such bit of tech is the Smart AirBrick.
+One is the Smart AirBrick

 Traditional air bricks are made with holes drilled through them, allowing air to circulate underneath timber floors to prevent rot.
 However, in the event of a flood, they can leave your house vulnerable to water damage.
 These smart bricks feature ball-shaped valves that automatically float up and shut off the holes, blocking the flow of water.